Menopause is commonly used as an umbrella term when we are actually referring to any of the situations detailed below.

 Perimenopause

 The perimenopause is the time leading up to menopause and can often be the most symptomatic and problematic.
-It can last many years and as the average age of menopause in the UK is 51 the majority of cis women and people with a female reproductive system aged 45 and over will start to experience symptoms and possible changes to their cycle.
+It can last many years and as the average age of menopause in the UK is 51 the majority of women aged 45 and over will start to experience symptoms and possible changes to their cycle.
 The hormones are fluctuating at this time which can mean that some days you may experience a lot of symptoms and yet on others none at all.
 During this time the ovaries may not release an egg each month.
 There is a feedback loop between the ovaries and the brain which also contains a hormone known as Follicle Stimulating Hormone or ‘F.S.H.’.
-When the ovaries quieten more of the F.S.H. is released and this has often been cited as a way of diagnosing menopause.
-The problem with this is that when this loop is fluctuating there will still be many days of the month where the levels of F.S.H. are completely normal.
-The N.I.C.E.
-(National Institute for Health and Care Excellence) Guidelines clearly indicate that this test should not be used to diagnose menopause over the age of 45 and in the majority of case with those between the ages of 40 and 45 we tend to find that monitoring symptoms/changes in menstrual cycle is much more useful.

 Menopause